JaneliaSciComp/jacs-tools/README.md

 Each sub directory contains a single tool which can be built into a Singularity container.

+For information on how to create a new tool, read about [Contributing](CONTRIBUTING.md).

 ## Build
 To build one or more tools:
 ```